OctopusDeploy/blog/blog/2022-08/maintaining-own-version-azure-cli/index.md

 ## Confirm Success

-I set up a deployment with the built-in Azure CLI and printed out the version to the screen.
+By [specifying a custom container](https://octopus.com/docs/projects/steps/execution-containers-for-workers), you can confirm the version number of the CLI with the built-in Azure CLI that prints out the version to the screen.

 ![az cli old](az-cli-old.png)

-I use the new custom image on Docker Hub and print out the version again.
-The Azure CLI is now up to date, and I can access it in my own Docker Hub repository.
+Using the custom container instructions, specify the new custom image in the Octopus UI and print out the version again.
+The Azure CLI is now up to date with the latest version.

 ![az cli new](az-cli-new.png)